Skip to content

 Contrary to the notion that middle age is synonymous with loneliness, research indicates that middle-aged adults often boast robust social networks.
 A study in the American Sociological Review discovered that individuals in their 40s and 50s reported the highest levels of social satisfaction.
 These years can foster deeper connections with friends, family, and community, as people often have more time and emotional resources to invest in relationships.

 The truth is midlife doesn’t have to be a lonely phase of life.
-Instead, it can offer opportunities to strengthen existing relationships and forge new ones.
+Instead, it can offer opportunities to strengthen existing relationships, forge new ones and even find love.

 New friendships can be harder to make as adults, but they’re certainly not impossible.
 Join a club, take a class, or volunteer for a cause you care about.
 Countless people are out there looking for connection, and midlife can be a great time to expand your social circle.